truthwave/Home-Care-Fee-Calculation-Navigator-GPT/README.md

 - Managers of home care service providers
 - Care managers (ケアマネジャー)
-- Professionals in legal or administrative services specializing in long-term care (e.g. social insurance consultants, administrative scriveners)
+- Legal and administrative professionals specializing in long-term care (e.g. social insurance consultants, administrative scriveners)

 ---

 ## 💻 Usage Examples

-Here are sample prompts you can ask this GPT:
+Here are examples of how you might use the GPT:

 ---